 Located at Jefferson & Elm under the water tower is one of the most used parks in the park system.
 Merrill Cabin is available for reservations as well as the shelter on Elm.
 Playground equipment, disc golf course, a 4-mile mountain bike trail, picnic tables, bar-be-cue grill, restrooms, trails, bridges, ponds, benches, and drinking fountains are available at this 47 acre park.

-A small neighborhood park located near Douma School at Keota and Schuyler.
+A neighborhood park located near Douma School at Keota and Schuyler.
 Baseball/softball field with bleachers, shelter, picnic tables and playground equipment are available at this five acre park.

 A place just for skateboards, inline skates and trick bike riders.
 The Skate Park is located downtown on Market Street on the banks of the Des Moines River.
 This free park features miniramps, a spine ramp, and a street course with boxes, rails, banks, and quaterpipes.
 Open 24/7.